 PS C:\> Get-ADGroupMember -Identity "SG_Office" | Select-Object Name | Sort-Object Name Name ---- Benetiz Anees Larson Tevin SG_Administration SG_Amsterdam SG_Communication SG_Field SG_Finance SG_HR SG_London SG_Madrid SG_Paris SG_Production SG_Recruiting SG_Sales

-If you want to confirm.
-Go to ADUC and open the security group SG_Office.
+If you want to confirm, go to ADUC and open the security group SG_Office.
 Click Members.
-The same list of users and security groups will show.
-You can see that we have two users and more then a couple of security groups.
+The exact list of users and security groups will show.
+You can see that we have two users and more than a couple of security groups.

 Now that we have the users and security groups, what if we want to list the users in the nested security groups?